top of page

 9. The uses of pit boards or colored flashlights are prohibited.

 10. All drivers must have a transponder.
-(Yellow Westhold or the westhold G3 it is the drivers reasonability to make sure it is charged and mounted on the car in the correct placement.
+(Yellow Westhold or the Westhold G3 it is the drivers reasonability to make sure it is charged and mounted on the car in the correct placement.

-1. This division will be competitive.
+10. This division will be competitive.
 Hartford Speedway officials reserve the right to add weight to any location, install air restrictors on the engine, or impose a handicap at any time should any single car or driver dominate.
 2. All competitors should have an extra 100lbs of lead painted white, pre-drilled, with 1/2” bolts and large washers, so this lead can be readily added to your car in the event of a rules infraction.

-4. No computers (Laptops, smart phones, tablets, etc) will be permitted in the car during on track competition.
+11. No computers (Laptops, smart phones, tablets, etc) will be permitted in the car during on track competition.

 Cars